pachyderm/docs/content/2.3.x/concepts/data-concepts/repo.md

 # metadata #
 title: Repository
 description: Learn about the concept of a repository in Pachyderm.
+glossaryDefinition: A top-level data object inside Pachyderm that behaves as a location where data is stored.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations"]